philc/book-notes/business/paul graham essays.md

 ## Why to start a startup in a bad economy (Oct 2008)

 * "The truth is... boring: the state of the economy doesn't matter much either way."
-* "Startups often make things cheaper, so in that respsect they're better positioned to prosper in a recession than big companies."
+* "Startups often make things cheaper, so in that respect they're better positioned to prosper in a recession than big companies."
 * "Another advantage of bad times is that there's less competition.
 Technology trains leave the station at regular intervals.
 If everyone else is cowering in a corner, you may have a whole car